gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/AipService.md

 Downloads protection user logs from Azure Information Protection to local storage.

 ### [Import-AipServiceTemplate](Import-AipServiceTemplate.md)
-Creates a custom protection template for Azure Information Protection.
+**Classic client only.** Creates a custom protection template for Azure Information Protection.

 ### [Import-AipServiceTpd](Import-AipServiceTpd.md)
 Imports a TPD from AD RMS for Azure Information Protection.

 ### [New-AipServiceRightsDefinition](New-AipServiceRightsDefinition.md)
-Creates a rights definition object for a protection template for Azure Information Protection.
+**Classic client only.** Creates a rights definition object for a protection template for Azure Information Protection.

 ### [Remove-AipServiceRoleBasedAdministrator](Remove-AipServiceRoleBasedAdministrator.md)
 Removes administrative rights from Azure Information Protection.